 The bus is also another option and there are more reliable bus connections within Ireland and Scotland than there are with the train.
 Bus tickets can also be considerably less expensive than train tickets, however, it is almost always cheaper to book tickets for both at least a little bit in advance instead of on the day of travel.
 We suggest looking on Trainline to find the best deals on trains and buses in the UK

 If you can drive, however, and your budget allows for it, then we would seriously recommend you hire a car in Ireland and Scotland.
-There are many places on the Ireland and Scotland itinerary that are much easier reached if you have your own mode of transportation.
+There are many places on this Ireland and Scotland itinerary that are much easier reached if you have your own mode of transportation.
 Having a rental car not only allows you to get to more off the beaten path and hard-to-reach areas, but it also gives you more flexibility.
 Nobody likes to be at the mercy of irregular bus timetables!

 If you want to find the best price for a rental car, we suggest looking at Rentalcars.com.
 It compares all of the prices from every available carrier, ensuring that you get the best deal!
 We also recommend taking out an excess insurance policy with iCarHireInsurance to ensure you don’t need to pay a cent if you get into an accident.
 This will be significantly cheaper than taking out additional insurance from the car rental company.

 One last thing, it is worth knowing that the majority of rental cars available have a manual transmission.
 If you can only drive automatic, you need to expect to pay a little bit more for that!
 Also, this goes without saying, all three countries drive on the left-hand side of the road.